saimwani/multiON/README.md

 ## Installing dependencies:

-This code is tested on ubuntu 18.04, python 3.6.10 and CUDA V9.1.85.
+This code is tested on python 3.6.10, pytorch v1.4.0 and CUDA V9.1.85.

+Install pytorch from https://pytorch.org/ according to your machine configuration.

-This code uses older version of [habitat-sim](https://github.com/facebookresearch/habitat-sim) and [habitat-lab](https://github.com/facebookresearch/habitat-lab).
+This code uses older versions of [habitat-sim](https://github.com/facebookresearch/habitat-sim) and [habitat-lab](https://github.com/facebookresearch/habitat-lab).
 Install them by running the following commands:

 #### Installing habitat-sim: